Partial Information Sharing over Social Learning Networks: Performance Analysis

 for all $\theta \neq \thetashare$. \item If $d_{\sf ave}(\thetashare)<d_{\sf ave}(\thetasharec)$,

-\end{enumerate} \end{theorem} \begin{IEEEproof} See Appendix~\ref{ap:thebelcoll}. \end{IEEEproof} We remark that Theorem~\ref{the:belcoll} does not require the assumption $\thetashare\neq\thetatrue$, i.e., it holds also in the case of truth sharing.
-However, since truth sharing has been already examined in Theorem~\ref{the:truthpartial}, we will focus on the application of Theorem~\ref{the:belcoll} to the case $\thetashare\neq\thetatrue$.
-In this case, Theorem~\ref{the:belcoll} shows two possible convergence behaviors for the beliefs across the network: Asymptotically, either agents mistakenly believe that $\thetashare$ is the true hypothesis or they correctly discard $\thetashare$.
-The former case happens whenever the transmitted hypothesis is more easily confounded with the true one than the fictitious complementary hypothesis $\thetasharec$.
-The latter case takes place whenever the transmitted hypothesis is sufficiently distinct from the true hypothesis.
+\end{enumerate} \end{theorem} \begin{IEEEproof} See Appendix~\ref{ap:thebelcoll}. \end{IEEEproof} Theorem~\ref{the:belcoll} shows two possible convergence behaviors for the beliefs across the network: asymptotically, either agents correctly discard $\thetashare$ or they mistakenly believe that $\thetashare$ is the true hypothesis.
+The former case takes place whenever the transmitted hypothesis is sufficiently distinct from the true hypothesis.
+The latter case happens whenever the transmitted hypothesis is more easily confounded with the true one than the fictitious complementary hypothesis $\thetasharec$.

 Before presenting similar results for the strategy with self-awareness, we introduce an extra assumption on the boundedness of the likelihood functions. \begin{assumption}[\textbf{Bounded Likelihoods}] Let there be a finite constant $B>0$ such that, for all $k$: